 In case you are unfamiliar with Elderflower liqueur and need a little help in the liquor aisle, my favorite brand is St. Germain.

-Notes, Tips & Tricks for Blackberry Peach Elderflower Cocktail recipe:
+Tips for the best Blackberry Peach Elderflower Cocktail recipe

 - While the recipe below is written for 2 cocktails, it is very easy to double, triple, or even quadruple the recipe.